runtimeverification/wasm-semantics/kwasm-lemmas.md

 #### Bit Shifting

-We want Z3 to understand what a bit-shift is.
+We want K to understand what a bit-shift is.

 ```k
     rule X <<Int N modInt M ==Int 0 => true